pattern-zones-co/koine/docs/examples/README.md

 ### extract-recipe.ts
 Uses `generateObject` with a Zod schema to extract structured recipe data from natural language.
 Demonstrates type-safe output validation.

-### stream-haiku.ts
+### stream.ts
 Uses `streamText` to show real-time streaming.
-Text appears character-by-character as the model generates it.
+Text appears as the model generates it, with a chunk counter to demonstrate streaming is working.